ulasbayraktar/lsrp-oldschool/README.md

 # LS-RP Oldschool

-The OldSchool theme for the PHPBB3 Forum on LSRP.
+The Replica OldSchool theme for the PHPBB3 Forum on LSRP.
 This is a replica.
 It may have some minor differences compared to the original theme.

 ## How to install?